maria-antoniak/fight-harassment-in-research/README.md

     - This Twitter [thread](https://twitter.com/NBedera/status/1217893354991575040) by Nicole Bedera
     - *Note: Yes, it’s unfortunate that we have to train victims to protect themselves rather than train harassers to stop harassing, but this training does seem to be effective.*

-- Consider the negative effects of trainings on imposter syndrome, teaching women to talk or act like men, implicit bias, etc. If you want to include physical self-defense trainings, be careful to select programs that are evidence-based.
+- Consider the negative effects of trainings on imposter syndrome, teaching people with marginalized gender identities to talk or act like men, implicit bias, etc. If you want to include physical self-defense trainings, be careful to select programs that are evidence-based.
     - [How Diversity Training Hurts Diversity](https://medium.com/tech-diversity-files/how-diversity-branding-hurts-diversity-fb29dd705481) by Rachel Thomas
     - This Twitter [thread](https://twitter.com/nbedera/status/1218221038560874497) on physical self-defense trainings by Nicole Bedera
     - [Stop Telling Women They Have Imposter Syndrome](https://hbr.org/2021/02/stop-telling-women-they-have-imposter-syndrome) by by Ruchika Tulshyan and Jodi-Ann Burey